taoteh1221/Open_Crypto_Tracker/README.txt

 FEATURES

--Automated and user-friendly installation / upgrade script for Raspberry Pi (an affordable low power single board computer) setup on your home / internal network.
+-Automated and user-friendly installation / upgrade script for Raspberry Pi (an affordable low power single board computer) app setup on your home / internal network (and in-app system stats for Raspberry Pi devices, like system load averages / temperature / free disk space).

 -Cryptocurrency portfolio subtotal summaries, and total portfolio worth (in crypto and your local fiat currency), including value gain / loss data (with tracking support for long / short margin leverages), portfolio balance data, and marketcap data.